 Are you a school biology teacher, retired biology teacher or biologist interested in education?
 Would you like to inform and contribute to our work on the British Biology Olympiad (BBO), Biology Challenge (BC) and other schools competitions?
 Could you commit a significant amount of time (ideally five or more days each year) to helping the committee to drive the British Biology Olympiad and Biology Challenge and other schools competitions forward?
 Would you like to be part of the team bringing the 2017 International Biology Olympiad to the UK?

 If you answered yes to the above questions please read on for more details.
 We are currently seeking new members for our UK Biology Competitions (UKBC) Committee.
-Please email Amanda Hardy for further information.
+Please email Raghav Selvam for further information.